hlisdero/cargo-check-deadlock/README.md

 An alternative mirror with detailed instructions is available on GitHub: <https://github.com/hlisdero/lola>

+A last option is to copy the precompiled 64-bit executable `./assets/lola` to the `$PATH`.
+A [script](./scripts/copy_lola_executable_to_cargo_home.sh) for this purpose can be found in the repo.

 Support for other model checkers and export formats may be added in the future.
+Adding other backends could be a great way to compare their performance and accuracy.
 The export formats are implemented in the custom Petri net library used in this project: <https://github.com/hlisdero/netcrab>

 ## Limitations